Supporting Library Membership Program

 Overview: Punctum Books

-Punctum Books, founded in Brooklyn, New York in 2011, and now incorporated in Santa Barbara, California as a public benefit corporation co-directed by Eileen A. Fradenburg Joy and Vincent W.J. van Gerven Oei, is a scholar-led, queer-led, and peer-reviewed diamond open-access (OA) academic book publisher devoted to academic and para-academic authors working in any field in the humanities, social sciences, fine arts, and architecture & design who want to publish books that are genre-bending and which take experimental risks with the forms and styles of intellectual writing.
+Punctum Books, founded in 2011 in Brooklyn, New York, and incorporated in Santa Barbara, California as a public benefit corporation co-directed by Eileen A. Fradenburg Joy and Vincent W.J. van Gerven Oei, is a scholar-led, queer-led, and peer-reviewed diamond open-access (OA) book publisher devoted to academic and para-academic authors working in any field in the humanities, social sciences, fine arts, and architecture & design who want to publish books that are genre-bending and which take experimental risks with the forms and styles of intellectual writing.
 Our authors understand that where they publish is just as important as the content of their work, and that sharing their work with the global commons is vital and necessary.
-Three primary concentrations for us are (1) books that shift the paradigm in established disciplines; (2) books that help to create new, transdisciplinary fields; and (3) books that play in the fields of creatively speculative thought.
+Three primary concentrations for us are: (1) books that shift the paradigm in established disciplines; (2) books that help to create new, transdisciplinary fields; and (3) books that play in the fields of creatively speculative thought.
 Punctum is also committed to supporting projects of translation and multilingualism across a wide variety of historical periods, geographies, and languages.
-All of our staff work remotely (equitable working conditions and no subcontracting for cheaper labor).
 Punctum’s commitments to and care for Diversity, Equity, and Inclusion are evidenced in our Directorship, our catalog and also in our Editorial Advisory Board.

 Unlike other publishers and OA initiatives that charge author-facing fees to publish OA books (Book Processing Charges, or BPCs), Punctum believes these fees are not sustainable and also aggravate deeply entrenched inequities in the scholarly publishing landscape.
-Related to this, the average cost of making an academic book, according to the majority of well-established university and commercial academic presses, can range from $15,000 up to $30,000 per title (on average), and making digital ebooks available in open-access form, utilizing all of the best practices for the curation and preservation of digital objects and their integration into global knowledge systems, and with no economic or technical barriers to authors and readers worldwide, necessitates rethinking the traditional business models for academic publishing.
-For us, this includes developing new protocols that will assist us in streamlining workflows and reducing costs and overheads in ways that are fully transparent to the communities (including libraries) invested in more transformative models of open scholarly communications.
-The average production cost of a Punctum book is $6,500, and we don’t sacrifice quality on any level, including the care of our authors.
+Related to this, the average cost of making an academic book, according to the majority of well-established university and commercial academic presses, can range from $15,000 up to $30,000 per title, and making digital ebooks openly available, utilizing all of the best practices for the curation and preservation of digital objects and their integration into global knowledge systems, and with no economic or technical barriers to authors and readers worldwide, necessitates rethinking the traditional business models for academic publishing.
+For us, this has included developing protocols that have assisted us in streamlining workflows and reducing costs and overheads in ways that are fully transparent to the communities (including libraries) invested in more transformative models of open scholarly communications.
+The average production cost of a Punctum book is $6,000 to $8,000, and we don’t sacrifice quality on any level, including the care of our authors.

 Punctum is completely transparent in its activities and finances and publishes its annual reports openly: